Is your cute Cocker puppy chewing everything in sight? He is? Well don't worry.

 Your puppy may be:

-When managing puppy chewing behavior, it's essential that you first teach your puppy that he must never place his teeth on human skin or clothes but that he can (and must) chew on his own toys.
+When managing puppy chewing behaviour, it's essential that you first teach your puppy that he must never place his teeth on human skin or clothes but that he can (and must) chew on his own toys.

 It's essential that stop your puppy biting and nipping people as soon as it begins, otherwise you and your dog may be in for a bumpy ride.

 When you've a lively pup in the home it soon becomes necessary to tidy up on a regular basis because your puppy will try to chew almost everything he comes into contact with; electrical cords, (eek!) shoes, socks, books, furniture.
 In fact, almost anything that's left lying around, or which he can easily get to.

 Make sure that the children's toys are put away and all rubbish bins and waste-paper baskets are out of your puppy's reach.

 We're very privileged to be acquainted with a Collie Labrador cross called Ben who, as a puppy, managed to chew his way through several pairs of spectacles, a couple of TV remotes and even a set of dentures!

 Don't leave anything lying around.
 Make sure you home is puppy-proof and feel safe in the knowledge that your pup won't come to any harm.

-If you're going to stop inappropriate puppy chewing behaviors you must teach your Cocker to understand what he's allowed to chew and more importantly what he's not allowed to chew.
+If you're going to stop inappropriate puppy chewing behaviours you must teach your Cocker to understand what he's allowed to chew and more importantly what he's not allowed to chew.